dshoulders/ldb/content/Illustration/_index.md

 # Illustration

-Commercial or a personal commission, all pieces are unique and tailored for the client using a style that is fun and original.
+Commercial or a personal commission, I’ve worked with a range of clients to produce some diverse illustrations.
+Like everything I do, all pieces are unique and tailored to the client using a style that is fun and original.